-Director of the MIT Press in Cambridge, Massachusetts
+Director and Publisher in Cambridge, Massachusetts

 Dr. Amy Brand is a publisher, entrepreneur and executive widely recognized for expanding access to knowledge and promoting equity in science.
 As Director and Publisher of the MIT Press, one of the largest university presses in the world, she takes risks and leads change as she oversees the publication of challenging, groundbreaking, and meticulously designed books and journals in science, technology, art, and design.
 Under Dr. Brand’s leadership, the Press has published more books by and about women in STEM than any other university press, created a new open access business model for scholarly books, and launched a first-of-its-kind collaboration between a university press and a leading children’s publisher.
 She is upending the traditional monograph model with a new open collection initiative, Direct to Open, that provides global access to as much scholarly book content as possible.

 In 2019, Dr. Brand cofounded the Knowledge Futures Group, a nonprofit dedicated to building and supporting products and protocols to make knowledge open and accessible to all.
 She was a founding member of the ORCID Board, an initiative to create a central registry of unique identifiers for individual researchers and has played a key role in establishing a wide range of metadata standards supporting the scientific record.

 Dr. Brand currently serves on boards of several information and media organizations, including the International Science Council, Creative Commons, the Royal Society of Chemistry, the Coolidge Corner Theater Foundation, and the Board on Research Data and Information of the National Academies of Science, Engineering, and Medicine.